selvaje/spatial-ecology-blog_old/wp-content/plugins/simple-custom-css/readme.txt

 2. The Simple Custom CSS Customizer Section

 == Changelog ==

+= 4.0.1 =
+* Fixed bug with broken editor styles on older versions of WP.

 = 4.0 =
 * New Customizer Control (still compatible with older WP versions)